Generative midtended cognition and Artificial Intelligence. Thinging with thinging things: Extending Extended Cognition: Generative AI's New Challenges

-{Clark and Chalmers illustrate this with the example of Inga, a healthy individual, and Otto, an Alzheimer's patient.
-Both individuals successfully perform the same cognitive process (remembering the address of their favourite museum), but in each case it is instantiated differently --Inga using only her brain and Otto using his brain and a notebook.
+Clark and Chalmers illustrate this with the example of Inga, a healthy individual, and Otto, an Alzheimer's patient.
+Both individuals successfully perform the same cognitive process (remembering the address of their favourite museum), but in each case it is instantiated differently---Inga using only her brain and Otto using his brain and a notebook.
 Otto has an extended mind.
-To clarify this claim, ~Clark \& Chalmers propose some criteria that environmental resources must meet to qualify as cognitive extensions: trustworthiness, reliability and accessibility.
-Known as the ``trust \& glue'' criteria, they seem to follow the intuition that the less controversial cases of extension are prostheses or bodily extensions; fixed and static environmental resources that the agent always carries with herself.}\footnote{This connects to earlier phenomenological intuitions explored by Merleau-Ponty or Heidegger, such as the blind man's cane as a transparent extension of his embodied cognitive abilities (Merleau-Ponty, 1945).}
+To clarify this claim, Clark \& Chalmers propose some criteria that environmental resources must meet to qualify as cognitive extensions: trustworthiness, reliability and accessibility.
+Known as the ``trust \& glue'' criteria, they seem to follow the intuition that the less controversial cases of extension are prostheses or bodily extensions; fixed and static environmental resources that the agent always carries with herself.\footnote{We have chosen to mix both in a single dimension for simplicity's sake.
+However, we could be more precise and differentiate between two dimensions, keeping the label ``Width'' for the dimension covering the system's sensitivity to the particular context in which the generative process is situated, and adding a second dimension labelled ``Length'' that covers the system's sensibility to the specific agent's previous history of creative processes and outputs, displaying a temporal character.}